evkx/evkx.github.io/content/models/mercedes/eqa/EQA_300_4MATIC/_index.md

 The battery has a gross capacity of 69,7kWh and a net capacity of 66,5kWh, meaning you have a 3,2kWh buffer for protection.
 (4,6%).
 The range varies based on the equipment trim.
 Based on the WLTP standard test, the range varies from 438km to 411km, depending on the equipment.
 The consumption is between 15,2kWh/100km for the basic version and 16,2kWh/100km for the top trim version for the WLTP standard test.

 The maximum DC charging speed is 112kW.
-A full charge from 0 - 100% would take 46 minutes, while a more common scenario of 10-80% would take 30 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 3% to 76% resulting in an actual charge speed including time loss on 81kW.
-Each charge session would take 36 minutes and 59 seconds.
+A full charge from 0 - 100% would take 59 minutes, while a more common scenario of 10-80% would take 29 minutes.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 4% to 70% resulting in an actual charge speed including time loss on 84kW.
+Each charge session would take 31 minutes and 19 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 22kWh/100km, 1000km will take 10 hours and 13 minutes to drive.
-This will requires three charge sessions charging from 3% to 80%.
-The total time lost for charging will be 114 minutes.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 22kWh/100km, 1000km will take 10 hours and 10 minutes to drive.
+This will requires four charge sessions charging from 4% to 62%.
+The total time lost for charging will be 111 minutes.
 ### Onboard charger